Tips and Resources for Teachers and Administrators

 Educators may be wrestling in particular with how to determine when they are allowed to use media in their online teaching.
 For example, those of you who have done C&C’s free professional development course know that there is a classroom teaching exception which allows teachers to play or display copyrighted media in the classroom during face-to-face instruction, without having to rely on fair use.
 But that exception doesn’t apply to distance learning.
 So how should educators proceed as they scramble to build robust and engaging distance learning lessons?
 What happens when they want to include some copyrighted work in those online lessons?

-The University of Minnesota has posted a helpful guide on copyright in teaching, including the copyright issues involved in shifting a course from in-person to online.
+The University of Minnesota has posted a helpful guide on copyright in teaching, and the University of Virginia has posted a guide on the issues involved in shifting a course from in-person to online.
 In general, it advises that most of the things that are okay in class should also be okay online, but you do need to be a little careful – for example, it’s a good idea to link to the original wherever possible, to make sure that online access is limited to enrolled students only, and to limit audio and video use to relatively brief clips where possible.

 In general, there are three main options for using copyrighted material in online teaching: the TEACH Act, fair use, and permission.